 As a healthcare organization, it is our first priority to protect our patient’s health, legal rights and welfare.
 Our hospital cannot release any patient information to the media unless the patient has consented.

 OCH requires all patients to sign a consent form before being interviewed or photographed by the news media or an in-house video/photographer.
-To request an interview, please contact Carrie Richardson, Director of Communications.
+To request an interview, please contact Carrie Richardson, COO.

 On-duty reporters/photographers are not permitted in the hospital without the permission of the OCH Communications Department.
 Upon entering the hospital, media representatives must immediately report to Admissions or Administration and ask for Carrie Richardson.
 Reporters and photographers are expected to wear proper identification including an “OCH Media Badge”while at Ozarks Community Hospital.
 Reporters and photographers not accompanied by a member of the OCH Communications Department will be immediately escorted from the building.